mlcommons/inference/docs/benchmarks/text_to_image/reproducibility/scc24.md

 You will need to submit the following files:

-* `mlperf_submission_short.tar.gz` - automatically generated file with validated MLPerf results.
-* `mlperf_submission_short_summary.json` - automatically generated summary of MLPerf results.
-* `mlperf_submission_short.run` - CM commands to run MLPerf BERT inference benchmark saved to this file.
+* `mlperf_submission.run` - CM commands to run MLPerf inference benchmark saved to this file.
-* `mlperf_submission_short.tstamps` - execution timestamps before and after CM command saved to this file.
-* `mlperf_submission_short.md` - description of your platform and some highlights of the MLPerf benchmark execution.
+* `mlperf_submission.md` - description of your platform and some highlights of the MLPerf benchmark execution.
+*  <Team Name> under which results are pushed to the github repository.

 ## SCC interview